JerrySJoseph/React_tinderClone/README.md

 A simple Tinder clone application developed by Jerry S Joseph.
 This project demonstrates the method to create responsive UIs using Material UI.

 ## About
-    This library is developed by Jerry S Joseph as an Open-Source project.
+    This project is developed by Jerry S Joseph as a demostration of Material UI Components.

 ## Demo